evmos/decay-data/README.md

 - `collect-events`
     - Collects `claim` and `merge_claims_records` into a sqlite3 database through the following steps on every block within the specified range:
-        - Creates `accounts.db` sqlite3 database
+        1. Creates `accounts.db` sqlite3 database
-        - Queries `BlockResults`
+        2. Queries `BlockResults` of every block within range
-        - Iterates over all of the Txs within the block
+        3. For every `BlockResult` it iterates over all of the Txs within the block
             - If `Tx` emitted either `merge_claims_records` then it decodes the attributes of the event and stores the event in `merged_event` table
             - If `Tx` emitted either `claim` then it decodes the attributes of the event and stored the event in `claim_event` table
     - Required Params
         - `fromBlock`
             - Block height to start collecting events from